“The LG SP9YA Soundbar turns any room into an immersive, Dolby Atmos-powered home theater.”

 Should you buy it?

 Yes.
-If you’re ready to take the plunge into immersive Dolby Atmos audio and have access to streaming movies or music that use this 3D format, theis a fantastic choice.
+If you’re ready to take the plunge into immersive Dolby Atmos audio and have access to streaming movies or music that use this 3D format, the LG SP9YA is a fantastic choice.

 - Why Sonos Era 300 buyers should switch to Amazon Music